gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Where?
 Where will you go?"
 Patient asked.
 "Back to the surface?
-The external security system is still active.
+The external security system is still active, and quite upset.
 Or perhaps you would like to continue exploring?"
 It made a horrible grating *snrk snrk* sound.